Netanyahu hints at expanded war in Gaza but former Israeli military and spy chiefs object

 Israeli media reported disagreements between Netanyahu and the army chief, Lt.
 Gen. Eyal Zamir, on how to proceed.
 The reports, citing anonymous officials in Netanyahu’s office, said the prime minister was pushing the army, which controls about three quarters of Gaza, to conquer the entire territory — a step that could endanger hostages, deepen the humanitarian crisis and further isolate Israel internationally.

-Various reports have said Zamir opposes this step and could step down or be pushed out if it is approved.
+Zamir reportedly opposes this step and could step down or be pushed out if it is approved.
 Israeli officials did not respond to requests for comment on the reports.

 Egypt's leader calls for war to end

-El-Sissi said the war no longer aims at achieving political aims or releasing the hostages.
-He reiterated his call for European governments and U.S. President Donald Trump to help stop the war and deliver humanitarian aid to Gaza's over 2 million people.
+El-Sissi reiterated his call for European governments and U.S. President Donald Trump to help stop the war and deliver humanitarian aid to Gaza's over 2 million people.
 Long lines of trucks waiting to enter Gaza from Egypt have been a recurring image of the war.

+The two countries have close security ties and Egypt is a mediator in ceasefire talks.

 More aid-seekers killed

-Health officials in Gaza said Israeli forces opened fire Tuesday morning toward Palestinians seeking aid and in targeted attacks in central and southern Gaza, killing at least 25 people.
+Health officials in Gaza said Israeli forces opened fire on Tuesday morning toward Palestinians seeking aid and in targeted attacks in central and southern Gaza, killing at least 45 people.

-The dead included 19 in southern Gaza, 12 of them seeking aid near the Morag corridor and in the Teina area, some 3 kilometers (1.8 miles) from the Israeli-backed Gaza Humanitarian Foundation hub east of Khan Younis, according to Nasser Hospital and the Health Ministry.
+There was no immediate comment from the Israeli military, which has said after previous shootings around aid distribution that it only fired warning shots at people who approached its forces.

+The dead include at least 26 people killed in the Morag Corridor, an Israeli military zone where looters and desperate crowds unloaded U.N. aid convoys.

+Six people were killed in Teina, near a road leading to a site run by the Israeli-backed Gaza Humanitarian Foundation, an American contractor.
+Morgue records at the nearby Nasser Hospital, which received the bodies, detailed the deaths and locations.

-The ministry doesn’t distinguish between militants and civilians but says roughly half the dead have been women and children.
-It operates under the Hamas government.
-The U.N. and other international organizations see it as the most reliable source of casualty data.
+The hospital is part of the Health Ministry, which doesn’t distinguish between militants and civilians but says roughly half the dead from the war have been women and children.
+The ministry operates under the Hamas government.
+The United Nations and other international organizations see it as the most reliable source of casualty data.

+Sami Arafat, a father of seven, described the chaos in the Morag Corridor early Tuesday, saying crowds rushed toward a convoy of U.N. aid trucks and Israeli forces fired toward them.

+“There are no buildings to shelter us from the shooting,” he said.
+"The area is all rubble.”

 Elsewhere in central Gaza, Al-Awda hospital said it received the bodies of six Palestinians who were killed when Israeli troops targeted crowds near another GHF aid distribution site.